jfcherng-sublime/ST-AutoSetSyntax/README.md

 Sublime-AutoSetNewFileSyntax
 ============================
+This repository is a plugin for Sublime Text >= 3084.
-This plugin automatically sets the syntax for a plain text content depends on its first line.
+It automatically sets the syntax for a plain text content depends on its first line.
 The original thought is from [here](https://forum.sublimetext.com/t/automatically-set-view-syntax-according-to-first-line/18629).

 Examples